Boroli

 about BOROLI:

 The Boroli estate was founded in 1997, and is now run by Achille Boroli, scion of a family originally from northern Piedmont.
-The family, originally in the textile business, has a number of interests, including publishing; Achille Boroli eventually decided to follow his passion, running the winery
+The family, originally in the textile business, has a number of interests, including publishing; Achille Boroli eventually decided to follow his passion, running the winery (and the nearby Michelin-starred restaurant Locanda del Pilone).

-and his work has helped to put Alto Piemonte on the map.
+In 2024 Achille decided to start working with the consulting winemaker Cristiano Garella.
+We have been following Cristiano's work in northern Piedmont for some years.
+He is an enormously talented enologist and an outstanding wine-taster, and his work has helped to put Alto Piemonte on the map.
 The Boroli family owns and farms vines in three sites, Brunella, Cerequio, and Villero.
 Brunella, which surrounds the winery, is nearly a monopole, which is to say that Boroli own almost the whole cru.
-Villero is immediately east of Brunella, both in the commune of Castiglione Falletto, and Boroli's piece of Cerequio is in the commune of Barolo (the cru spans La Morra and Barolo).
-Cerequio and Villero are already understood to be outstanding sites, 'grands crus' if there were such a classification
+Villero is immediately east of Brunella, both in the comune of Castiglione Falletto, and Boroli's piece of Cerequio is in the commune of Barolo (the cru spans La Morra and Barolo).
+Cerequio and Villero are already understood to be outstanding sites, 'grands crus' if there were such a classification here (both are on Antonio Galloni's list of top vineyards).
+Brunella is less well known but is surrounded by famous vineyards such as Villero and Monprivato, and in our view is at least as good as the others; Boroli is the only producer to bottle Brunella.

 _____________________________________________